rocketgeek/wp-members-dev/readme.txt

 * Improve membership options to store in a single option to minimize query every object load.
 Update option when memberships are updated.
 * Improve uninstall to remove all possible wpmem_user_count transients.
 * Improve uninstall to remove all possible formats of the widget name.
+* Improve stylesheet load (checks for a custom URL value rather than the "select_style" setting).
 * Review which objects are loaded and when.
 Improve where possible.
 Moved password reset object to only load when doing a password reset.
 * Add error handling to WP_Members_Dialogs::get_text() for string keys that do not exist.
 If one is called, the function will return an empty string and will record the call in the error log.
 * Adds new CLI command "wp mem db autoload-size".